jayrajput/jayrajput.github.io/all/life/_posts/2014-10-12-religions.markdown

 Religion is an interesting topic to me.
 For me, religion has provided me answers to many questions and given me happiness.
 I am HINDU by birth.
 But I also learned a lot from other religions.
-Her is my notes/learning about different
+Here are my notes/learning about different
 religion:

 # Hinduism